Putty SSH vulnerable to private key exposure

 CVE-2024-31497

-The vulnerability found in PuTTY, spanning versions 0.68 to 0.80 prior to the update in 0.81, involves a critical flaw in the generation of ECDSA (Elliptic Curve Digital Signature Algorithm) nonces, particularly affecting the NIST P-521 elliptic curve.
-This issue is deemed critical because the mechanism used to generate signatures from ECDSA private keys on the NIST P521 curve relies on data that appears random but isn’t truly so.
+The vulnerability found in PuTTY, spanning versions 0.68 to 0.80 before the update in 0.81, involves a critical flaw in the generation of ECDSA (Elliptic Curve Digital Signature Algorithm) nonces, particularly affecting the NIST P-521 elliptic curve.
+This issue is deemed necessary because the mechanism used to generate signatures from ECDSA private keys on the NIST P521 curve relies on data that appears random but isn't truly so.
 Over time, this "random" data can be collected and analyzed to reconstruct an SSH private key, posing a significant security threat to all affected versions.

 Why did this happen?